chiknhed/small_wifi_rm04/README.md

 ## How to Use

 I tried this library with Uno + AltSoftSerial library.
-You need to modify AltSoftSerial library slightly. (patch will be shared.)
+You need to modify AltSoftSerial library slightly. (patch is shared in the repository.)

+I don't know the reason, but AltSoftSerial should be initialized in the main sketch file.

 ## Dislclaimer